junovhs/neti/README.md

 # SlopChop

 **AI writes slop.
-You chop it clean.**
+You chop it down til its clean.**

 ---

 ## The Story

-SlopChop started with a simple thought: almost all tools trying to “fix” AI code are **top-down**.
-They try to anticipate every failure mode, invent rules and heuristics for all of them, and then bolt that onto your workflow.

-My bet is the opposite: go **bottom-up** and make the system **antifragile**.

-AI can write really good code.
-It can also write garbage and casually destroy things you care about.
-Instead of trying to make it perfect, SlopChop treats AI like a noisy generator and makes one promise:

-> The bad stuff simply doesn’t land.

-I’m a product designer, not a developer.
-Before code, I went through this same cycle with AI image generators.
-Even when 99% of the outputs were unusable, some of them were **gold**—a great composition, a color palette that sang, an interesting character design.

-So I built a workflow around that:

-- Generate **thousands** of variants
-- Narrow down to the **20 most promising**
-- Cannibalize the best parts: crop, cut, mask, composite
-- End up with **one** verified, high-quality design

-I wasn’t asking the model to be a perfect artist.
-I was acting as a **filter**: take the good, ruthlessly reject the bad, and do the glue work in between.

-SlopChop is that philosophy applied to code.
+SlopChop came from one idea: stop trying to make AI perfect, just refuse its bad output.

+Most of the thinking around “AI for code” is top-down: predict every failure mode, design heuristics for all of them.
+SlopChop is a bottom-up, antifragile bet instead.
+Treat AI as a noisy generator, then put a hard filter in front of your repo.

+I learned this as a production artist with early AI image gen: generate hundreds, throw away almost everything, keep the few frames that are gold, and manually composite one verified, high-quality design.
+SlopChop is that same filter for code.

-It doesn’t try to predict every way AI can fail.
-It just enforces a small set of hard constraints at the boundary of your repo.
-If the code is too complex, too big, truncated, or unsafe, it gets rejected.
-The good changes get through.
-The bad ones become feedback.
+It doesn’t try to foresee every way AI can mess up.
+It enforces a few hard rules at the boundary.
+If code is too complex, too big, truncated, or unsafe, it simply doesn’t land.

-Every line of this tool started life as AI output.
-SlopChop enforces its own rules on this repo too—when it finds new slop, that’s a bug, and it blocks the change.

 ---